 Creating a workspace from a template

-In case starting from blank does not suit your needs, we offer a growing collection of workspace templates to kickstart your own analysis.
-Templates can be accessed under the Templates heading in the sidebar.
+DataCamp provides a rich and growing collection of template librarie to kickstart your own analysis.
+Templates can be accessed under the templatestab in the sidebar.

 Templates contain example data to experiment with and guided information to help get you started.
 All required packages are included in the template.